prechelt/anwesende/README.md

   - introduced `DEPLOYMODE=DEVELOPMENT` for development
     and removed some outdated deployment-related stuff
   - fixed mistakes in `anw.sh` script, install instructions, FAQ.
-  - updated Python to 3.9
+  - updated Python to 3.9 and removed Pillow dependency